configcat/docs/website/docs/targeting/percentage-options.md

 ## Percentage options in combination with targeting rules

 Percentage options can be used in combination with targeting rules.
-In this case, the Percentage Options will be evaluated after the targeting rule only on the users that matched the targeting rule.
+In this case, the percentage options will be evaluated only when the targeting rule matches.
+In other words, the percentage options apply only to the users that matched the targeting rule.

 ![Percentage options with targeting rules](/assets/targeting/percentage-options/percentage-options-with-targeting-rules.jpg)